niplav/site/logical.md

 [^1]: Actually not explained in detail anywhere, as far as I can tell.
 [^2]: Suggested by GPT-4.
 Stands for [joining, combining, uniting](https://en.wiktionary.org/wiki/%E5%90%88#Definitions).
 Also "to suit; to fit", "to have sexual intercourse", "to fight, to have a confrontation with", or "to be equivalent to, to add up".
 Maybe I could've used one of the [ghost characters](https://en.wikipedia.org/wiki/Ghost_characters).
 [^3]: Which is needed because tape states close to the output are more important than tape states early on.
+[^4]: Together with two constants to avoid division by zero or same logical correlations for programs with different outputs differences.